ubcxzhang/Tidal_Fecal_Canada/README.md

-# Novel Modelling of High-frequency Stock Trading Data
+# Modelling tidal dynamics and spatial variability on fecal coliform contamination along coasts of Canada
 ---

 ## About this Project